 Scientific discoveries, medical breakthroughs, and emerging technologies have a major impact on our everyday lives in the 21st century.
-They provide new insight into our complex world and address a range of global needs and problems.
-Few pre-college students are exposed to cutting edge research that will likely lead to the future of science, technology and medicine.
-In this course, students will learn about some of these emerging topics: epigenetics, tissue engineering, cloning, genetic engineering, stem cell research, and medical devices.
-Our study of these topics will include understanding the state of the field today, the way forward, and the ethical implications for the future.
+Such innovation addresses a range of global needs and problems, but can also lead to new dilemmas.
+Few high school students are exposed to the cutting-edge research that is informing the future of science, technology, and medicine in the context of socially responsible leadership.
+In this course, students will learn about a range of leading-edge scientific topics including, epigenetics, tissue engineering, cloning, genetic engineering, stem cell research, and innovative medical devices.
+Our study of these areas will include an overview of the state of the field today, the way forward, and the ethical implications for the future.
 Through this course, students will be inspired to be forward–thinking and socially responsible scientists, leading innovation for tomorrow.

 There will be three overall aims of this course.
-First, we will analyze texts and other media that introduce an array of topics pertaining to the future of science, technology, and medicine in the world.
+First, we will analyze texts and media that introduce an array of topics pertaining to the future of science, technology, and medicine in the world.
 Secondly, we will brainstorm how existing technologies can be used in the future to address global needs and problems.
 We will also discuss the ethical implications of emerging technologies.
-The third element of this course will be focused around the theme of 'leadership for social change' which includes the development of an Action Plan which must be presented at the end of the program.
-This is a challenging course designed for rising juniors and seniors that will provide a foundation for further study at university in a number of disciplines: science, engineering, and medicine.
+The third element of this course will be focused on the theme of 'leadership for social change' which includes the development of an Action Plan which must be presented at the end of the program.
+This is a challenging course designed for rising juniors and seniors that will provide a foundation for further study at university in a number of academic areas such as biology, engineering, and pre-medicine.
 Please note: this is not a lab-based course.